Track Website Visitors to Prioritize Prospects

 Back to Top

-There are 2 options for adding the JS snippet to your website: adding it directly to your website's code, or using Google Tag Manager.
+There are two options for adding the JavaScript snippet to your website: adding it directly to your website's code, or using Google Tag Manager.

 Add the JavaScript snippet generated in Apollo to your website's code.

 The snippet can either be inserted between the head tags of a website's HTML, or in the code for a specific page you want to track.
-The snippet should be included for every page that you want to track.
+Include the snippet for every page you want to track.

 Helping Hand

-To utilize Google Tag Manager to add the JavaScript snippet generated in Apollo:
+To use Google Tag Manager to add the JavaScript snippet generated in Apollo:

 1. Go to Google Tag Manager and log in to your account.
-Then, select the workspace that you want to use to manage this tag.
+Select the workspace you want to use to manage this tag.

 3. Click the pencil icon to edit the tag configuration, then select Custom HTML for the tag type.
 Add a Custom HTML tag.

-4. Paste the Apollo JS snippet into the HTML section.
+4. Paste the Apollo JavaScript snippet into the HTML section.
 Paste the JS snippet.

 5. Click the pencil icon to edit the tag trigger, then choose which pages on your website should trigger the tag.
 Select All Pages to trigger the tag across your website.
-Then, click Save.
+Click Save.
 Add a tag trigger.

-6. To publish the container, click Submit, then click Publish.
+6. To publish, click Submit, then click Publish.

-Your tag is now added to Google Tag Manager.
+Your tag is now added to your website.
 With the snippet added to your website, proceed with testing the connection.

 Back to Top